OlenaT2021/markdown_text_exercise/hometask exercise.md

 **_Warning:_**

 When deleting user-defined nodes, delete each child node first.
 Then, delete the parent node that was added.
-If a user deletes the parent node before the child nodes, an error message is shown.
-The nodes will then disappear from the tree.
-But the nodes are not removed from the database.
-So the user must click **Reload grid** icon at the bottom of the navigation tree.

-After doing so, the child nodes will reappear on the tree.
+If you delete the parent node before the child nodes, an error message is shown.
+The nodes will then disappear from the tree, but are not removed from the database.
+In such situation you must click **Reload grid** icon at the bottom of the navigation tree and the child nodes will reappear on the tree.

 Any data in the grid for the user-added nodes is also deleted from the database when the nodes are removed.

 ## Delete subnodes
 To delete subnodes, follow the steps below: